OriolFilter/Docker_101/README.md

         $ docker run --name desired-container-name -d -p 8080:80 -v folder_path:/var/www/html/:ro nginx

          -v: Lets us substitude a folder or a file in our docker container by the folder or file specified, we can also use virtual volumes in case we created them.

+### Ubuntu with shared folders

+     $ docker run -t -v ./newfolder:/shared:rw  ubuntu:latest

+     Now we need to get the Docker container id so we can connect to the container.

+     $ docker container ls

+     Once we find the Docker id we need to connect to the container and attach the terminal

+     $ docker container exec -it $CONTAINER_ID bash

+     Now that we are connected to the container, it's time to create a file in "/shared"

+     $ prtintf "Hi, file created from Docker container!" > /shared/.newfile

+     Once the file is created just left exit the container and check our new folder.

+     $ exit
+     $ ls ./newfolder
+     $ cat ./newfolder/.newfile

 # docker-compose